ilcheese2/ScratchAPI-Python-/README.md

 Installer.Install()
 ```
 And you're all set!
 Run the file, and you will get everything you need.
 A markdown file will appear telling you how to use it.
+##Future Updates:
+* Scratch total project count
+* Info about individual users
+* Info about individual projects
+* Reading comments from profiles, projects, and studios
+* Accessing your "What's happening?" section
+* Projects you recently viewed
+* Projects you recently favorited
+* Projects you recently loved
+* Following/ Unfollowing a studio
+* Info about a users activity
+* Following/Unfollowing topics on the forums